Tyrn/wei/the-insider-en.typ

 skyrocketed at once to 97% of their face value.

      The bankers were tearing their hair out in shock.
-The newspaper article resulted -  without any responsibility from the Weian government's side - in devaluation  of the bonds.
+The newspaper article resulted---without any responsibility from the Weian government's side---in devaluation  of the bonds.
 Their  value  could have dropped to  even  30% if somebody hadn't bought devalued securities through Ronald Trevis.

-     Inissa governor came, probably, the closest to the understanding of the true reasons behind the panic; he didn't really like Shavash and he sent him a birthday gift - a disinfectant can with a label "for avarice."
+     Inissa governor came, probably, the closest to the understanding of the true reasons behind the panic; he didn't really like Shavash and he sent him a birthday gift---a disinfectant can with a label "for avarice."

      Bemish started visiting Earth often on BOAR business  and every time he would  wonder  at  a skyline  awkwardly constricted  by the buildings and  a